lukasvelek/dms/README.md

     - updated QueryBuilder
     - updated application loader
 - added core code comments
+- added a new notification
+- fixed a bug where a notification link macro was displayed on login screen

 ### v1.2
 - added support for electronic files